No social problem is as universal as the oppression of the child

 Notification of Decision: Notification of Decision will be after three working days of the child visit.

-Registration Fees: L.L 5,000,000 non-refundable and not included in the tuition fees for any new applicant.
+Registration Fees: non-refundable and not included in the tuition fees for any new applicant.
 Parents sign a “Financial Enrolment Agreement Form”.

 Admission Policy: